hezarai/hezar/docs/guide/hezar_architecture.md

 ## Concept 4: Task-based Modeling & Training
 Hezar is a practical library not a framework (it can be though!).
-That's why we decided to categorize models, trainers, datasets, etc. under task names e.g, `speech_recognition`, `language_modeling`, etc. If you've worked with other libraries, this might somewhat seem irrational, but trust us!
+That's why we decided to categorize models, trainers, datasets, etc. under task names e.g, `speech_recognition`, `mask_filling`, etc. If you've worked with other libraries, this might somewhat seem irrational, but trust us!
 For most users and usages this fits better!

 Currently, all models, trainers and datasets are categorized by task name, but this does not mean that for every task,